Flag Officer Submarines (India)

 The Flag Officer Submarines (FOSM) is the single-point class authority of submarines in the Indian Navy.
-A two star Officer holding the rank of Rear Admiral, the FOSM is responsible for submarine safety, submarine training, maintenance and operating schedules and operational readiness inspections.
-The current FOSM is Rear Admiral Chetan C Chandegave who assumed office on 1 Sept 2024.
+A two star officer holding the rank of Rear Admiral, the FOSM is responsible for submarine safety, submarine training, maintenance and operating schedules and operational readiness inspections.
+The current FOSM is Rear Admiral Sameer Sanjay Pote who assumed office on 1 May 2026.

 History

-RAdm Chetan C Chandegave (left) takes over as the 18th FOSM, from RAdm K Venkatraman.